KxSystems/docs/docs/cloud/azure/architecture.md

 <!-- Kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system for timeseries analysis.
 Kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.
  -->

-_Lift and shift your kdb+ plants to the cloud and leverage virtual machines (VM) with storage_
+_Lift and shift your kdb+ plants to the cloud and exploit VMs (virtual machines) with storage_

 ??? tip "This classic approach relies on the existing license.
 To benefit more from the cloud technology, migrate to KX Insights."